Skip to main content

 This module will begin in semester two, and is completed over the summer.
 It is an independent research project that you will work on with the supervision of an academic staff member with expertise in your chosen area.
 To complete this module, you will need to identify an issue to investigate, analyse the issue and structure your approach.
 You will need to:

 The professional placement year is optional.
 It takes place after the full-time year.
 It allows students to do a 12-month work placement as part of their course.
-The work placement is an assessed part of the course and is therefore covered by a Tier 4 visa.
+The work placement is an assessed part of the course and is therefore covered by a Student Route visa.

 Find out more about the postgraduate work placement scheme.